 When you’re choosing the size and shape of your headstone, keep in mind the following guiding factors:

-• Cemetery requirements.
-Not all cemeteries allow all types of grave markers, and even those that do may not allow every kind of marker in every section of the cemetery.
-Some cemeteries place restrictions on types of stone or require specific colors.
+- Cemetery requirements: Not all cemeteries allow all types of grave markers, and even those that do may not allow every kind of marker in every section of the cemetery.
+Some cemeteries place restrictions on types of stone or require specific colours.
 Before you set your sights on a particular headstone, find out what the cemetery you're choosing does and does not allow.

 A unique shape can help enhance a headstone’s design appeal, even if it’s smaller.